UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/2-FeatureUpgrades/C2-ApplyFixes.md

 ## Tasks

+- install / update plugins; update config.rb; and so on

-Note: if the changes/updates require reindexing: Delete:
+Note: if any of the changes/updates require reindexing: Delete:

 - \archivesspace\data\indexer_state
 - \archivesspace\data\indexer_pui\state